yyly6/mRNABERT/README.md

     --log_level info \
     --find_unused_parameters False
 ```
-Incidentally, you can also use this code to test other benchmark models through HuggingFace.
+You need to choose different `batch sizes` and `epochs` based on the dataset to achieve optimal results.Incidentally, you can also use this code to test other benchmark models through HuggingFace.

 ## Citation